NPhucBinh/RStockvn/README.md

 Hi, my name is Nguyen Phuc Binh.
 The reason that I do RStockvn is to support the collection of basic data for analysis.

-The financial statements that RStockvn collects mainly come from websites: 'https://www.cophieu68.vn', 'https://cafef.vn'.
+The financial statements that RStockvn collects mainly come from websites: [Cổ phiếu 68](https://www.cophieu68.vn), [Cafef](https://cafef.vn).

-For the exchange rate, RStockvn collects at "exchangerate.host" if you have more interest or support for their project you can visit at:"https://exchangerate.host/#/donate "
+For the exchange rate, RStockvn collects at "exchangerate.host" if you have more interest or support for their project you can visit at:[Exchangerate](https://exchangerate.host/#/donate )
-Currently, RStockvn has not yet supported the retrieval of information such as interest rates, CPI, GDP and GNP.
+### New update 0.1.3, now rstockvn can get macro data.
+The figures CPI, FDI, GDP, ... are taken from websites: [Vietstock](https://finance.vietstock.vn/du-lieu-vi-mo)

 Also you can refer to the library:'vnstock', written by Mr. Thinh Vu
 # User guide